-The budget for 2021-22 is for a further year of operating deficit, recognising that the effects of the pandemic will continue, and that there continues to be a risk of further restrictions on College life.
-Specific objectives have been set to increase income from accommodation, donations, and conferences and events.
-It is pleasing to report that confirmed student numbers for the 2021-22 academic year will be in line with target, which is encouraging for fee income and for rental income from student accommodation.
-We are currently anticipating that all of our available student rooms will be accupied.
+The budget for 2022-23 is for a year of operating deficit, with a continuing focus on maintaining the increase in income from accommodation, donations, and conferences and events.
+It is pleasing to report that confirmed student numbers for the 2022-23 academic year will be slightly higher than budgeted, which is encouraging for fee income and for rental income from student accommodation.
+It is currently anticipated that all of our available student rooms will again be occupied.